-When it comes to handling access and authorization threats, Distributed Cloud API Security has several capabilities that augment API gateway functionality, delivering API testing, enhanced visibility into API vulnerabilities, oversight, and control over API behavior, authentication, and access.
+When it comes to handling access and authorization threats, Distributed Cloud API Security has several capabilities that augment API gateway functionality, delivering enhanced visibility, oversight, and control over API behavior, authentication, and access.
 This helps organizations identify gaps in API authentication, control access, and stop unauthorized access attempts to APIs and the back-end systems and data they connect.
 The service learns, models, and maps all app and API endpoints, including the status and type of authentication present.